sr4001/simplemindedrobot/content/blog/claude-dev-vscode-plugin-boost-coding-workflow/index.md

 ## Conclusion: A New Era of AI-Assisted Coding

 The Claude Dev plugin for VS Code has shown me the power of AI-assisted coding.
-It's not just a tool; it's turly a coding companion that enhances my abilities, challenges me to improve, and makes the development process more efficient and, enjoyable.
+It's not just a tool; it's truly a coding companion that enhances my abilities, challenges me to improve, and makes the development process more efficient and, enjoyable.

 If you're a developer looking to improve your coding workflow, I highly recommend giving Claude Dev a try.
 It's changed the way I approach development, and I'm excited to see how it continues to evolve and improve in the future.